aimanhamdani/local_repos/Readme.md

 kia hal ha ap ka    .
 main theek hon
-this update is in remove repo
+this update is in remote repo
+second update in remote